OdysseusLevy/emailscript/README.md

 #Emailscript

 Hack your inbox!
-Write simple scripts to do powerful things.
+Write simple scripts to tame your mail.

 ##Features